Charles Chvala: Gubernatorial campaign

 In 1994, Chvala sought to challenge incumbent Republican Governor Tommy Thompson.
 Chvala faced no opposition in the Democratic primary, but lost to Thompson in a landslide, receiving only 31% of the statewide vote.

 Senate leadership

-From 1995 to 2002 he led Senate Democrats during a time of razor-thin, one-vote party balances, leading to flips between Democratic and Republican leadership control.
-For example, Chvala was majority leader in early 1998, but in April Republican Mary Lazich won a special election to replace Democratic Sen. Lynn Adelman, who had been appointed to the federal bench, which flipped control of the 17-16 chamber to Republicans, making Chvala minority leader.
-A few months later, Democrats won in the fall elections by a one-seat margin, flipping control back in January 1999, making Chvala majority leader again.
+From 1995 to 2002 he led Senate Democrats during a time of razor-thin, one-vote party balances, leading to flips between Democratic and Republican leadership control in the event of legislative vacancies or intra-term seats changing hands due to special elections.
+Control of the legislature flipped four times during Chvala's tenure as Democratic caucus leader, twice due to intra-term special elections, and twice due to general election victories.

-In the fall of 2002, Chvala and other legislative leaders were ensnared in a scandal arising from the use of state legislative staffers and resources for political campaign duties.
+In the fall of 2002, Chvala and other legislative leaders were caught in a scandal arising from the use of state legislative staffers and resources for political campaign duties.
 He was charged with 20 felony counts, including extortion, misconduct in public office, and filing false election reports.
 He pleaded guilty to two counts, and was sentenced to nine months in jail with two years of probation.